opdavies/oliverdavies.uk/source/_posts/2014-05-21-git-format-patch.md

 ---
 ## The Problem

-As an active contributor to the <a href="http://drupal.org">Drupal</a> project, I spend a lot of time working with other peoples’ modules and themes, and occassionally have to fix a bug or add some new functionality.
+As an active contributor to the [Drupal](http://drupal.org) project, I spend a lot of time working with other peoples’ modules and themes, and occassionally have to fix a bug or add some new functionality.

 In the Drupal community, we use a patch based workflow where any changes that I make get exported to a file detailing the differences.
 The patch file (*.patch) is attached to an item in an issue queue on Drupal.org, applied by the maintainer to their local copy of the code and reviewed, and hopefully committed.